Last updated: September 2023

 Data from third parties

 We may receive personal data from third parties when you interact with Offers.
-We use this personal data to analyse and improve the Platform, provide our services, and carry out our business.
+We use this personal data to analyse and improve the Platform, provide our services, personalise your experience and carry out our business.

 From time to time, we may receive personal data about you from Partners and other third-party data sources (including publicly available sources).
-We may receive data about your interactions with a Partner’s website or app when you click through an Offer to make a purchase.
+We receive transactional data about your interactions with a Partner’s website or app when you click through an Offer to make a purchase.
 We use this data for billing purposes so that we can bill our Partners for the services that we provide.
 The data we receive from third parties also are used to learn more about our Members, to tailor Members’ experiences on the Platform, to recommend Partners and Offers that we think will interest particular Members, and to improve the quality of the Platform content.
-Regarding subscriptions, we may receive identifying information (e.g. session ID or customer ID) from Stripe (a payment processor) to confirm your eligibility to use the related services.
 These data also help us to monitor and analyse trends and Platform use so that we can better manage our technology infrastructure and detect and protect against fraud or unauthorised use of the Platform.

 When we combine data from third-party data sources to enhance the data that we hold about you, we require that each third-party data source confirm that its sharing of personal data with UNiDAYS is transparent and lawful.